Meet Nestflix, where fake movies and TV shows are the real deal

 The stories within stories, more than 400 of them, are broken down by category -- dramas, comedies, thrillers, spy movies, westerns, reality TV and the like.
 It took Fisher two months to gather all the information and assets she needed to build the site.
 Not surprisingly, "I have some intense spreadsheets and Photoshop/Illustrator files," she says.

-Fisher's other online projects include a Dress David Rose site, where you can outfit a digital version of the Schitt's Creek character in every shirt, sweater and jacket David wore on the show.
+Fisher's other online projects include a Dress David Rose, where you can outfit a digital version of the Schitt's Creek character in every shirt, sweater and jacket David wore on the show.
 Another project tries to make sense of those ever-confusing airport codes.
 MSY for New Orleans?
 Really?

 Fisher encourages fans to submit any favorite nested films or shows missing from her latest project, though she's paused submissions temporarily due to the windfall received since the site launched last week.
 Or maybe she's just too busy watching the Thomas Jefferson biopic starring Tracy Jordan to tinker with Nestflix right now.